 Here’s exactly what was discussed on the show:

-- Erin’s true feelings about the marketing efforts of home improvement contractors.
+Erin’s true feelings about the marketing efforts of home improvement contractors.
 There may or may not have been a little teasing here.
-We refuse to tell!
+We refuse to tell on the show notes.
+You’ll have to listen in!

 Stay in touch with your favorite copywriter, Erin Ollila